Background: In-stent chronic total occlusion (CTO) presents various occlusion patterns, which complicate percutaneous coronary intervention (PCI).

-This study assessed 791 in-stent CTOs from the Japanese CTO-PCI Expert Registry from 2015 to 2018.
-They were divided into 4 patterns: Pattern A (n=419), CTO within the stent segment; pattern B (n=196), CTO beyond the distal edge; pattern C (n=85), CTO beyond the proximal edge; and pattern D (n=69) CTO beyond both the proximal and distal edges.
+Methods: This study assessed 791 in-stent CTOs from the Japanese CTO-PCI Expert Registry from 2015 to 2018.
+They were divided into four patterns: pattern A (n=419), CTO within the stent segment; pattern B (n=196), CTO beyond the distal edge; pattern C (n=85), CTO beyond the proximal edge; and pattern D (n=69) CTO beyond both the proximal and distal edges.